ahuigo/ahuigo.github.io/post/vsc/vsc-js.md

         }
     }

-# type declare
+# js type declare
-Is see that `JSDoc style type annotations` work in VSCode:
+I see that `JSDoc style type annotations` work in VSCode:

     import * as Foo from "Foo"
     /** @type {FOO.bar} */